-The Leeds Children's Speech and Language Therapy service supports children and young people aged 0-19 years old who have speech, language and communication difficulties.
+The Leeds Children's Speech and Language Therapy service supports children and young people aged 0-19 years old, and up to age 25 in special circumstances (ie has Complex Needs requiring an EHCP) who have speech, language and communication difficulties.
 To access the service clients must have either a Leeds postcode, Leeds GP or pay their Council Tax to Leeds City Council.

-The main focus of our work is to help youngsters develop the best possible communication skills they can in light of their difficulties.
+The main focus of our work is to help young people develop the best possible communication skills they can in light of their difficulties.
 For some, this might be spoken communication but for others it might be learning to use communication aids or a signs / symbols / gestures approach.

 Speech, language and communication needs might include problems with making speech sounds, understanding language, putting words together, voice (such as persistent hoarseness), stammering, feeding / swallowing, social communication skills or a mix of any of these.
 Sometimes these difficulties are alongside other problems such as learning difficulties but this is not always the case.
 Children might be born with these difficulties or acquire them as a result of illness or trauma.